Is your laser pointer weak? Are you wondering what color would be stronger, brighter, or better for you?

 They are intense enough to cause damage to the retina, but if the exposure is momentary, you can avoid permanent damage.

-Class 3B: These laser pointers output between 5-499mW.
+• Class 3B: This laser class output is between 5-499mW.
 They are considered dangerous and are illegal in certain parts of the world.

-People are advised to use these laser pointers with safety goggles safety goggles.
+People are advised to use these laser pointers with safety goggles.
 Given enough time, they can ignite paper, melt plastic, and even scorch wood.

 Typically, you would require a permit to use these laser pointers outside a building.
 Professionals use them in laser light shows and ensure that they protect the audience against exposure.